rakudo/rakudo/docs/rakudo-nqp-notes.md

 Some notable, not-yet-implemented (NYI) features (in order of one dev's TODO list)

-1. %config :numbered aliasing with '#' is not handled for paragraph or delmited blocks
+1. %config :numbered aliasing with '#' is not handled for paragraph or delimited blocks

 2. pod data blocks are not yet handled